Going to AWS re:Invent 2024?

 Container orchestrators are tools that automate container deployment, administration, and scaling tasks.
 They allow you to reliably manage fleets of hundreds or thousands of containers in production environments.

-In this article, we’ll explore some of the most popular orchestrators and related tools.
+In this article, we’ll explore some of the best and most popular orchestrators and related tools.

 Most developers start with containers using local tools such as Docker, interacting with one container at a time.
 Standalone Docker instances are rarely used in production, though, because they’re difficult to scale and susceptible to host failure.

-Container orchestrators support the use of containers across different clouds, datacenters, and environments.
-They provide tooling that lets you consistently deploy your containers, then seamlessly rollout changes across all your instances.
-Orchestrators replace containers when they fail and can scale your applications automatically or on-demand.
+Container orchestrators support the use of containers across different clouds, data centers, and environments.
+They provide tooling that lets you consistently deploy your containers and then seamlessly roll out changes across all your instances.
+Orchestrators replace containers when they fail and can scale your applications automatically or on demand.
 Without orchestration, it’s challenging to provision additional service capacity during traffic spikes.

 Container orchestration needs to be supported by a robust toolchain that lets you deploy, configure, and monitor your applications.
 When selecting a tool, you should consider its ease of use, how well it integrates with other solutions, the administrative overhead it creates, and its track record for security and support.

-Here are some of the best you can choose in no particular order.
+Here’s a list of some of the best container orchestration tools you can choose in no particular order.

 1. Spacelift